The Authors

 Contributor

-Heather is an artist, teacher, and cartoon connoisseur who finds herself held captive by red tape and pretty things in Durham, North Carolina.
+Heather is a writer, an artist, a teacher, and a cartoon connoisseur who finds herself held captive by red tape and pretty things in Durham, North Carolina.
 Possessing an obsessive fascination with all things cerebral, she has pursued study in Japanese, fine art, and education, with plans to worship again at the alter of academia in the near future.
 As an aspiring activist, she spends a great deal of time reading and ruminating over the injustices of the world.
 She has a persistent case of wanderlust that has led her to take big leaps to live in foreign countries.
 Ironically, she is reclusive to a fault, and finds it difficult to drag her ass out of the house for anything less than intensely gratifying culinary indulgences, meaningful discourse, or an opportunity to act like Mowgli from the Jungle Book.

 Christopher Rockwell